volunteeringdata/volunteering-data-model/hackathon/inclusion-and-accessibility-mapping/index.md

 activities and organisations is intended to provide a more comprehensive list of accessibility considerations for organisations when advertising volunteering opportunities.

-### Initial Version of the Accessibility and Inclusion Taxonomy Mapping
+### V1 of the Accessibility and Inclusion Taxonomy

 ![accessibility and inclusion taxonomy v1](./accessibility.png "accessibility and inclusion taxonomy v1")